ptesarik/SIGILLatum.github.io/_posts/2023-12-15-sandbox-mode-twist.md

 The original plan was to provide at least one in-tree user.
-However, the minimum implementation was too limited to allow converting any existing code, unless it was so trivial that it did little sense to run it in a sandbox.
+However, the minimum implementation was too limited to allow converting any existing code, unless it was so trivial that it made little sense to run it in a sandbox.

 So, the patch series kept growing...
 It is 31 patches now (and counting), they are still not quite fit to make a sensible conversion of existing code, and I